POCOCZE/ELOS-Projekty/hashicorp/vault/vault-snapshot/README.md

 ### 1. Configure Ansible Inventory (`hosts.ini`)

 Ensure your Ansible inventory file (`hosts.ini` or your configured inventory path) is correctly set up to target the Linux host where Vault Raft snapshots will be managed.
-Define the hostname or IP address of your target machine under a relevant group (e.g., `vault_servers`).
+Define the hostname or IP address of your target machine under a relevant group (e.g., `vault-snapshot`).

 ```ini
 [vault-snapshot]